Ciaran McManus

 Before breaking into the senior team he helped Offaly to win the Leinster Under-21 Football Championship in 1995.

 He played for Ireland in the International Rules Series in 2001, 2002, 2003, 2004, 2005, 2006 and 2007.

 He also played for UCD, winning a Dublin Senior Football Championship in 2002.

+At one time McManus returned from Finland and Germany to attend training sessions and to play in games.

 In 2004, McManus became involved in a dispute with the Offaly County Board over its selection of a new manager.